A glossary of terms related to female convicts is provided here.

 Surgeon's Journal: This document was recorded by the Surgeon Superintendent on board the convict ship during the voyage.
 It included a sick list, records of cases in the hospital and general remarks.
 The journals are microfilmed as part of the Australian Joint Copying Project.

-Third Class: See Crime Class.
+Third Class: See Class System.

 Ticket of Leave: After serving a portion of their sentence and being of good behaviour, a convict could apply for a Ticket of Leave.
 This allowed them to work for whom they chose, but it often restricted them to a particular police district.
 It was the first step towards freedom.
+Read more on The Path to Freedom

 Visiting Magistrate: Several visiting magistrates operate across the state.
 They visited hiring depots, gaols and female factories to pass sentence on prisoners charged with major crimes within the establishments.